Here we provide information on McArdle episodes, most of which will apply also to the other muscle GSDs we cover.

 The CK (also known as CPK) results in these circumstances can be very greatly raised.
 It is common to see levels of 40,000 and sometimes as high as several hundred thousand.
 The CK tends to peak at about 24 hours after the injury was incurred, so the doctors may well want to take samples regularly until the peak has passed.
-After that they may sample just once every 24 hours.
+After that they may sample just once every 12 to 24 hours.
 After the peak the CK level starts to drop by about 30% to 50% in each 24 hour period, so you might see a pattern such as: 12 hours 20k, 24 hours 50k; 36 hours 35k; then each day thereafter 24k, 16k, 11k, 7k.
 Once below about 20k and on a downward trend the hospital may be prepared for you to be discharged.

 Most people find fixed muscle contractures extremely painful and you should be offered pain relief.
 However, when recovery is well under way you will want to start moving the affected muscles again.
 At this time it is important not to take regular pain relief which masks the sensations/pain experienced when using the muscles.
 You need this feedback from the muscles to tell you when you are overdoing it.